Tree Preservation Orders

-A tree has been felled that has a TPO on it.
-Is another tree meant to be planted?
+A tree with a TPO on it has been felled.
+Should another tree be planted?

 Yes.
 If a tree has been felled which is protected by a TPO the landowner has a duty to replace the tree.
 This is also true if the tree is dead, dying or has become dangerous.